Precourt Institute for Energy

 BioJeff Decker is the Program Director for Hacking for Defense and co-teaches Hacking for Defense.
 Jeff served in the U.S. Army as a 2nd Ranger Battalion light infantry squad leader in Iraq and Afghanistan.
 Following his service, he earned his doctorate in International Relations from Bond University in Australia, where he wrote his dissertation “Enhancing the Effectiveness of Private Military Contractors.”
 Jeff conducted research analysis in national security and international affairs at the RAND Corporation.
 Jeff’s current research focuses on defense innovation, dual-use technologies, and fostering defense-industry partnerships.

-Operations Director And Chief Of Staff, Precourt Institute for Energy
+Director for Finance and Operations, Chief of Staff, Precourt Institute for Energy

 BioCarey deRafael oversees operations for the Precourt Institute for Energy and its related energy research centers.
 Carey works with the institute’s faculty co-directors and the other senior members to develop and implement strategic objectives.
 Carey represents the institute’s interests with other Stanford units and external organizations.